w3c/rdf-common/README.md

-# Specification 'rdf-common'
+# Common files for RDF specifications

-This is the repository for rdf-common.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This repository is meant to be used as a submodule in multiple repository holding RDF and SPARQL specifications.